arshbhatia8/SRM-GPA-Calculator/README.md

 # SRM GPA Calculator

-A simple and easy to use web application for calculating your SGPA based on credits and grades in courses.
+A simple and easy-to-use web application for calculating your SGPA based on credits and grades in courses.

 ## Introduction

 The GPA Calculator is a user-friendly tool that helps you quickly calculate your Semester Grade Point Average (SGPA) following the Grading rules of SRM University.
-It takes into account the Credits and Grades for each course, and provides you with an accurate SGPA.
+It takes into account the Credits and Grades for each course and provides you with an accurate SGPA.

 ## Features